ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

 Non-Vectored Yaw
 ================

-Non-Vectored yaw aircraft (Q_TILT_TYPE 0 or 1) needs a tilt servo for the rear motor for yaw control.
+Non-Vectored yaw aircraft (Q_TILT_TYPE 0 or 1) needs a tilt servo for yaw control.

-You need to setup your two front tilt servos both with SERVOn_FUNCTION=41 and also your rear servo for yaw control with SERVOn_FUNCTION=39.
+You need to setup your front tilt servos with SERVOn_FUNCTION=41 and also your servo for yaw control with SERVOn_FUNCTION=39.
-FUNCTION=39 is normally the servofunction for motor 7.
+FUNCTION=39 is normally the servo function for motor 7.
 Ony in non-vectored tri-copter the yaw servo is controlled via SERVOn_FUNCTION 39.

+If you wish to setup BLEHeli esc telemetry, you need to set Q_M_PWM_TYPE to 4 (DShot 150).
-Note that if you want to use BLHELI ESCs with telemetry in non-vectored tri-copter, you must not set BLHELI to 1.
+Note that if you want to use BLHeli esc telemetry in a non-vectored yaw tricopter, you must not set SERVO_BLH_AUTO to 1.
 Set instead SERVO_BLH_MASK to the output-bitmask of the servo-channels actually connected BLHELI-ESCs.

 For example if your motors are conntected to servo 9,10,11 (the first three aux-outputs of a pixhawk1), set SERVO_BLH_MASK to 1792.

-You also need to setup Q_M_PWM_TYPE to 4 (DShot 150).

 Pre Flight Checks
 =================